31 Flavors of Noir on the Fringe to Lure you in! Part 3

 The centrality of Billy Budd’s extraordinary good looks in the novella, where he is described by Captain Vere as “the young fellow who seems so popular with the men””Billy, the Handsome Sailor”, have led to interpretations of a homoerotic sensibility in the novel.

 King Rat (1965) written by James Clavell (To, Sir With Love 1967, The Great Escape 1963) directed by Bryan Forbes (Seance on a Wet Afternoon 1964, The Whisperers 1967), and astounding Miltonian cinematography by Burnett Guffey (All the King’s Men 1947, From Here to Eternity 1953, Birdman of Alcatraz 1962, Bonnie and Clyde 1967), framing the prisoners steeped in hell.
-The scene at the end with the collective wide shot of the hollowed-out men not quite connected to the world anymore, or their coming release, reminds me of the potent image from Paths of Glory (1957).
-King Rat, is a meditation on humanity, when British and American prisoners of war are captured and thrown into a Japanese camp in Changi.
+The scene at the end with the collective wide shot of the hollowed-out men not quite connected to the world anymore or their coming release reminds me of the potent image from Paths of Glory (1957).
+King Rat is a meditation on humanity when British and American prisoners of war are captured and thrown into a Japanese camp in Changi.

-In some of the more subtle homosexual subtexts, King Rat shows Dr. Kennedy (James Donald) using an acid tongue with his male nurse Stevens (Michael Lees) Kennedy’s hostility is the one trace of homophobia in the picture. "˜Stop trying to pretend you're Florence Nightingale" and "You shave your legs and you're a liar.
-Forbes himself never showed any homophobia in his work, even considering Cicely Courtneidge as a sympathetic lesbian in The L Shaped Room (1962), and Stevens in The League of Gentlemen (1960).
+In some of the more subtle homosexual subtexts, King Rat shows Dr. Kennedy (James Donald) using an acid tongue with his male nurse, Stevens (Michael Lees).
+Kennedy’s hostility is the one trace of homophobia in the picture. “˜Stop trying to pretend you’re Florence Nightingale” and “You shave your legs, and you’re a liar.
+Forbes himself never showed any homophobia in his work, even considering Cicely Courtneidge as a sympathetic lesbian in The L Shaped Room (1962) and Stevens in The League of Gentlemen (1960).

 Director Bryan Forbe’s films came to grips with taboo subjects in his realist style of 1960s cinema, in much the same way Robert Aldrich populated his films with misfits and outsiders — The L Shaped Room examines converging stories and social minefields, including unwed motherhood, lesbianism, and race.
 Forbe’s work delved into humanity in a microcosmic tableau.

-James Fox gives an astounding performance as Pete, a gentle, fair-minded upper-class Brit who also is trying to make the best of his captivity.
+James Fox gives an astounding performance as Pete, a gentle, fair-minded, upper-class Brit who is also trying to make the best of his captivity.
 The men in the camp have very little rations, and the extreme heat is enough to dry a man to dust.
 There’s also diphtheria, malaria, insanity, and undignified death.
 They are reduced to animals struggling to survive, so beaten down they’ve lost their soul in their eyes.
 But in the midst of this hell, the nameless King never shows more than sweaty armpits in his freshly cleaned uniform, while the others are half-naked and emaciated.
 King has fresh eggs, cigarettes, and deals going on with Japanese soldiers to make a lot of money, which makes him feel like a big man.
-Back in civilization, he was a nobody but here he flourishes because he is in charge.
-In this isolated camp, his cunning has made him the most influential, and at times, predatory of men.
+Back in civilization, he was a nobody, but here he flourishes because he is in charge.
+In this isolated camp, his cunning has made him the most influential and, at times, predatory of men.

 Men can sink to the depths of hell when they are treated like animals.
 The film is an example of a homo-social dynamic of camaraderie against a common obstacle.
 Homosocial behavior is often seen in films where men are thrown together and must bond, in particular prison movies and war films, where men are dependent on each other and forced to survive.

-It is given in both male and women’s prison movies, that there might be a sexual relationship, out of necessity.
-With men, it would be because there aren't any women and they need someone to depend on and form a close bond with.
+It is given in both male and women’s prison movies that there might be a sexual relationship out of necessity.
+With men, it would be because there aren’t any women, and they need someone to depend on and form a close bond with.
 But once they are free, they go back to their heterosexuality.

 What makes King Rat such a strong film coded with homosexual subtext is the bond that Pete and King form at the very beginning.
 Forbe’s film never comes out and tells us that the two men have fallen in love.
 On the surface, it is about a strong friendship that grows between the two.
-But it is obvious if you look at it through a queer lens, that there is a romantic dynamic between them.
-Pete is more overtly queer, while King never lets his guard down to anyone, Pete is the only one he takes into his intimate space.
+But it is obvious, if you look at it through a queer lens, that there is a romantic dynamic between them.
+Pete is more overtly queer, while King never lets his guard down to anyone; Pete is the only one he takes into his intimate space.

-From the beginning, there's a subtle flirtation.
-King doesn't treat anyone else like he treats Pete.
+From the beginning, there’s a subtle flirtation.
+King doesn’t treat anyone else like he treats Pete.
 At the first meeting, he makes him a fried egg.
 Pete comments, when does one have to kiss his ass?
 The men in the hut turn and look at the two of them curiously.
-King tells Pete never before meals.
+King tells Pete, “Never before meals.”

 As Pete grows closer to King, it is more apparent that he is effeminate and is immediately drawn to King.
-Pete moves very fluidly, while everyone wears shorts or long pants, he wears a traditional skirt and walks like a sylph.
-Very quickly he falls under King's spell.
-The two men gradually fall in love, and as the film progresses, we can see a strong friendship, but those of us who are either in the know or know what they’re looking at, will see the homosexual love story.
+Pete moves very fluidly; while everyone wears shorts or long pants, he wears a traditional skirt and walks like a sylph.
+Very quickly, he falls under King’s spell.
+The two men gradually fall in love, and as the film progresses, we can see a strong friendship, but those of us who are either in the know or know what they’re looking at will see the homosexual love story.

-In one scene when Pete is suffering from gangrene and might lose his arm, King takes his head and strokes his face passionately, caressing his neck and cheeks.
-King who always looks out for himself, pays a lot of money to get the medicine to heal Pete.
-He sits by his bedside and holds his hand, without his usual dress army shirt, King is bare-chested for the first time.
+In one scene, when Pete is suffering from gangrene and might lose his arm, King takes his head and strokes his face passionately, caressing his neck and cheeks.
+King, who always looks out for himself, pays a lot of money to get the medicine to heal Pete.
+He sits by his bedside and holds his hand; without his usual dress army shirt, King is bare-chested for the first time.
 It’s a very homoerotic moment when King sits by Pete’s bed, his sweat glistening by the bedside light.

 At one point King talks about how he never got the dolls (women) back home, all the fat men with money got the girls.
 The mentioning of his heterosexuality is a way to appease the censors and draw away the implication that he might be gay.
-This qualifies his heterosexuality to prepare for the following moment where he is stroking Pete’s face, taking it in his hands, and bringing his own face close to his in a moment that might erupt in a kiss.
+This qualifies his heterosexuality to prepare for the following moment, where he is stroking Pete’s face, taking it in his hands, and bringing his own face close to his in a moment that might erupt in a kiss.
 Now that King has just talked about looking at dolls, this can be read as a hetero friendship and not a homoerotic one.

 Ultimately when the war is declared over, King must deny and dismiss Pete completely in order to shed his homosexuality.
 But Pete is devastated “”King becomes cold and cruel.
 Pete implores him “You called me Sir last nightThe war is over, but you and me, we’re just the same.”